1922 Silver Dollar Value, History of the Peace Coin

 Most 1922 silver dollars are valued between $30 to $60, with a few notable coin exceptions.

-Production was only 35,400 coins in high relief, and they were eventually melted.
 That left only 10 to 12 high-relief proof coins, which sell for over $100,000.

 And there is one 1922 silver dollar high-relief non-proof coin.
 One single coin.
 Its value could easily be several hundred thousand dollars.